particle-iot/docs/src/content/hardware/tracker/tracker-one-expansion.md

 description: Adding features to the Tracker One
 ---

-# Tracker One Expansion
+# Tracker One expansion

-## Tracker One M8 Connector
+## Tracker One M8 connector

 The Tracker One can be expanded without opening the case by using the M8 connector.